plastilinn/docs/pages/sections/Transactions.md

 In a supply chain business, the profile could be a transaction ID, and the transactions could include the ordering, delivery, and payment activities between the business and its suppliers or customers.
 The business can use this data to manage its supply chain operations, improve its efficiency, and reduce its costs.

-In essence, the profile/transactions model is a powerful tool for businesses to manage their operations, understand their customers, and drive their performance.
+In essence, the transactions model is a powerful tool for businesses to manage their operations, understand their customers, and drive their performance.
 It is a key component of business design and a critical driver of business success.

 ## 👉 Example (SpaceX)